 Oregon's rocky coast is part of the California Current Large Marine Ecosystem (CCLME), an eastern boundary upwelling system situated at the land-sea interface.
-This dynamic system is responsible for making Oregon's broader territorial seaimmensely productive, yet vulnerable to disturbance.
-Scientific study and exploration has taken place to better understand this system, yet the unique ocean currents, geology, and ecology of the area are still actively being investigated.
+This dynamic system is responsible for making Oregon's broader territorial sea immensely productive, yet vulnerable to disturbance.
+Scientific study and exploration has taken place to better understand this system, yet the unique ocean currents, geology, and ecology of the area are still being actively investigated.
 More information is needed to build a better understanding of the system and potential impacts to the rich ecological and economic resources associated with the CCLME.

 Oregon's coastal waters are part of the much larger CCLME oceanographic current system that connects cold subarctic waters from the Gulf of Alaska with tropical waters near the equator.
-The California Current is responsible for moving water southward along the Oregon Coast, while a deeper northward counter current is called the Davidson Current.
-In the most general sense, the California Current, along with seasonal northerly winds are responsible for spring/summer upwelling in the narrow ribbon of sea along the coast.
-This upwelling water is tremendously productive due to deep nutrient rich water being exposed to light and oxygen near the surface and is responsible for feeding the regions fertile coastal ecosystems and fisheries.
-Although this upwelling brings great productivity to the nearshore environment, it also makes the Oregon Coast more vulnerable to hypoxic events, and exacerbates the impacts of ocean acidification.
+The California Current is responsible for moving water southward along the Oregon Coast, while a deeper countercurrent, called the Davidson Current, moves water northward.
+In the most general sense, the California Current, along with seasonal northerly winds, are responsible for spring/summer deepwater upwelling in the narrow ribbon of sea along the coast8.
+This nutrient-rich upwelling water frequently leads to drastic increases in seasonal nearshore primary productivity, and provides a strong ecological basis for supporting the region's fertile coastal ecosystems and fisheries.
+Although this upwelling underpins seasonal productivity regimes in the nearshore environment, it also makes the Oregon Coast more vulnerable to hypoxic events, and exacerbates the impacts of ocean acidification.
 This risk is due to ongoing ocean deoxygenation associated with climate change and the naturally elevated carbon dioxide in the surfacing deep sea water.
-The addition of carbon dioxide being absorbed from the atmosphere results in decreased buffering capacity of the system to moderate the natural production and respiration in these surface waters8.
-The impacts of climate changes effects on the
+The addition of excess carbon dioxide being absorbed from the atmosphere results in decreased buffering capacity of the system to moderate primary productivity and respiration in these surface waters9.
+The impacts of climate change effects on the CCLME and Oregon's coastal waters are being actively researched by scientists locally and around the world in order to better understand and predict impacts to marine resources.10 b.
+Geology

-&lt;sup>7 A wide array of characteristics may impact local and regional upwelling including bathymetry, terrestrial inputs, etc. Oceanographic fluid dynamics is an evolving science and is still an open body of work.
+8 A wide array of characteristics may impact local and regional upwelling including bathymetry, terrestrial inputs, etc.

-&lt;sup>8 Hypoxic conditions occur when oxygen levels in the water column become too low for marine life to survive, while ocean acidification is the shift of ocean chemistry to become less basic.
-This creates an environment where marine organisms have difficulty forming calcium carbonate structures (i.e. shell material).
+9 Hypoxic conditions occur when oxygen levels in the water column become too low for marine life to survive, while ocean acidification describes a suite of changes in seawater carbon chemistry that may include a decrease in seawater pH, and can create conditions where marine organisms have difficulty forming calcium carbonate structures (e.g. shell material).